Is it balcony or baloney?

 would it madden?
 There’s no one.

-come a little bit okay with each loss.
+to become a little bit okay with such loss.